tendermint/spec/rust-spec/lightclient/detection/detection.md

 a bogus block, which means that there need not be an attack, and the secondary is replaced.

-**TODO:** We should clarify what is the expectation of VerifyToTarget so if it returns TimeoutError it can be assumed faulty.
-I guess that VerifyToTarget with correct full node should never terminate with TimeoutError.

-- **TODO:** clarify EXPIRED case.
-Can we always punish?
-Can we give sufficient conditions.

 ### Details of the functions